Sleep Sounder Even With Sleep Apnea

 So your doctor says you have sleep apnea.
-Your doctor probably recommended the nightly use of a CPAP machine, which is the number one treatment for sleep apnea.
-With the use of your CPAP machine every night you should see an improvement in how you sleep and that you feel in the morning.
+Your doctor probably recommended the nightly use of a CPAP machine, which is the number one treatment for this disorder.
+With the use of your CPAP machine every night you should see an improvement in how you sleep and how you feel in the morning.
 However, there are a number of things that you can do to improve your sleep and to improve your sleep apnea in conjunction with the use of your CPAP machine.

 Alcohol tends to relax the muscles in the airway which will worsen your snoring and sleep breathing issues.
 If you insist on drinking, allow yourself sufficient time for your blood-alcohol level to decrease to zero before going to bed.